FlavScents AInsights Entry for (-)-Dihydrocarveol (CAS: 20549-47-7)

 - Molecular Weight: 154.25 g/mol

-- Functional Groups and Structure–Odor Relevance: (-)-Dihydrocarveol is a monoterpenoid alcohol, characterized by a cyclohexanol ring with a methyl and an isopropenyl group.
-The presence of the hydroxyl group contributes to its moderate polarity, influencing its solubility and volatility, which are crucial for its sensory properties.
+(-)-Dihydrocarveol is a monoterpenoid alcohol characterized by its cyclohexanol structure with a methyl and isopropenyl group.
+The presence of the hydroxyl group contributes to its solubility in alcohols and its moderate polarity, influencing its odor profile.
+The stereochemistry of (-)-dihydrocarveol is crucial for its sensory characteristics, as different isomers can exhibit distinct olfactory properties.

 Citation hooks: FlavScents; PubChem; FEMA